Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-when you create multple entity and you can define foreign key relation, association, composition as shown below
+when you create multiple entity and you can define foreign key relation, association, composition as shown below
 <img src="./files/capmd3-22.png" >
 but will discuss this later.
 </br>